kristenORM/asciidoc_samples/README.md

 This directory contains samples of Asciidoc source files, for use with our internal publishing tools.

+Please note that if you view the file contents in the GitHub UI, you'll need to click on the "Raw" link to see the raw unformatted Asciidoc markup.

 Files are organized as follows:

 ## Boilerplate/skeleton files for common book components